Top OCD Treatment Centers

-OCD is an anxiety disorder that affects approximately 1.2% of the US adult population, according to statistics provided by the National Institute of Mental Health, with women more than three times as likely to suffer from the disorder.
+OCD is an anxiety disorder that affects approximately 1.2% of the US adult population, or about 200,000 cases per year, according to statistics provided by the National Institute of Mental Health, with women more than three times as likely to suffer from the disorder.
 OCD involves two disordered features including obsessive thoughts and compulsive behaviors.
 The obsessive thoughts direct the individual to partake in repetitive or ritualistic behaviors that can cause distress to themselves or those around them.
 In their mind they believe that the compulsions will provide relief from the underlying anxiety, when in reality it only contributes to it.

 Examples of the behaviors associated with OCD include:

-- Compulsive orderliness, and feelings of distress when an item is out of place
+- Compulsive orderliness, and feelings of distress when an item is out of place.
+Excessive need for symmetry.

 An individual with OCD differs markedly from the person who might have unusual personality quirks.
 OCD causes disruption in the individual’s ability to function normally on the job, in relationships, and in common daily activities, becoming an impediment to a normal, healthy life.
 Individualized OCD treatment plans can help make a significant improvement in the quality of life for someone suffering from this mental health disorder.

 Science has not yet identified the exact cause of OCD.
 There is still research to be done that focuses on the genetic factors, as well as brain structures that differ among individuals with the disorder.
 There are some identified factors that may increase the likelihood of acquiring OCD, including: